mParticle HTTP Integration

 Overview

-Sailthru’s HTTP integration with mParticle enables you to send mParticle events and audiences to Sailthru.
-To get started go to your mParticle console and enable the Sailthru integration.
-You’ll need to add an Application Specific API Key and Secret, which your Sailthru Customer Success representative will provide to you.
-Best Practice: Connecting your Sailthru account with a third party vendor requires a 3rd party API Key and Secret.
-For your account security, you should use a different Key and Secret for each integration.
-Contact support to request an integration-specific Key and Secret. mParticle forwards the following event types to Sailthru:
+Marigold Engage by Sailthru’s HTTP integration with mParticle enables you to send mParticle events and audiences to Sailthru.
+To get started, go to your mParticle console and enable the integration.
+You’ll need to add an Application Specific API Key and Secret, which your Customer Success representative will provide to you.

 • App Events